 Why do you choose to work at Moffitt?

 A couple of reasons: the culture and the mission, and the combination of the two, along with the structure.

 The mission here is so crystal clear and every team member can recite it by heart.
-This unity and clarity is very helpful when you’re trying to transform and make change.
+This unity and clarity are very helpful when you’re trying to transform and make a change.
 The mission permeates the whole culture of the organization.
 At the fundamental level, that is why I chose Moffitt.

 The next level deeper, the people are so smart.
 I love working with folks who every time I talk to them I learn something new.
 It seems every time you meet someone, they are the world leader in their area.

 Additionally, Digital Innovation as a broad umbrella is a rare structure.
 This is important because they’re so interlinked.
-The benefit of this structure is that all three elements are at the same level, and one set of leadership can oversee integration of each to make certain that initiatives are complementary.
+The benefit of this structure is that all three elements are at the same level, and one set of leadership can oversee the integration of each to make certain that initiatives are complementary.
 This assures resources are well utilized to meet the organization’s goals and best serve our patients.
 And, the whole digital team will be agile which will allow us to innovate quicker.

 What fulfills you personally about your work?

-At heart I’m a doctor, and I still see patients, am involved in research, and teach.
+At heart, I’m a doctor, and I still see patients, am involved in research and teach.
 I love taking care of people.
-I am a Hospitalist, and in that role, someone comes in sick and I do something to help make them better.
+I am a hospitalist, and in that role, someone comes in sick and I do something to help make them better.
 I really am fulfilled by that.
 My broader role now is to enable a whole lot of other people to do the same — to scale optimal care across hundreds or even thousands of interactions — with the singular focus to prevent and cure cancer.